NickFoden/nickfoden_archived/src/content/react-scripts.md

 This is just one hypothetical folder and files I made up.
 You can set up more questions, customize the folders and file output to match whatever you and your team uses.

-I set up plop to generate a Fauna boilerplate file for me with some reusable functions:
+Excited to save time and reuse my Fauna functions I set up plop to generate a Fauna boilerplate file for me with some reusable functions:

 ```javascript
 const addNewCollection = async (newCollection: string) => {